Maja Göpel: Awards

 In 2019, Göpel received the Adam Smith Prize for market-based environmental policy.
 In 2020, she was awarded the Umwelt- und Nachhaltigkeitspreis (Environmental and Sustainability Award) from the Bundesdeutscher Arbeitskreis für Umweltbewusstes Management (B.A.U.M.).
 In 2021, she received three additional honors: the Erich Fromm Prize, the Theodor Heuss Prize and the Max Planck Society Science Communication Medal.
 The same year the Frankfurter Allgemeine Zeitung ranked her 17th among the 100 most influential German economists.

 Critics

 In August 2022, Die Zeit reported that Göpels new book, as well as the 2020 bestseller, was co-authored by a ghostwriter, which is not mentioned in the book.
 The extent to which the ghostwriter Marcus Jauer wrote the books is not known.
 Ghostwriter journalist Marcus Jauer is not mentioned in any place in the books.
-According to Göpel, he did not wanted to be named.
+According to Göpel, he did not want to be named.

 Göpel was awarded prizes for her first book, most notably the Erich Fromm Prize.
 The RND asked in 2022: “Whether she would have gotten it if the title had said “with Marcus Jauer”?”.

 Die Zeit wrote that the think tank The New Institute in Hamburg hired Göpel as scientific director in autumn 2020, but soon feared for its reputation if the ghostwriting became public.
 The employment relationship ended in July 2021, formally based on Göpel's decision.